HugoDaniel/hugodaniel.com/content/posts/2025-12-31-introducing-pngine.md

 now I can run `pngine check demo.png --verbose` and see exactly what GPU calls it makes before I embarrass myself.

-The full documentation is at [pngine.org](https://pngine.org).
-The source is on [GitHub](https://github.com/pngine/pngine).
+I am still working on the proper site for this with one of those fancy landing pages.
+The source is on [GitHub](https://github.com/HugoDaniel/pngine).
 The Inércia demo that failed is somewhere in my shame folder.

 See you at the next demoparty.